FSC Foundation

 • It is necessary for a Foreign Catholic applicant to secure a United States Catholic organization to act as its fiscal agent and follow the procedure outlined in the application form.
 The fiscal agent must be listed in the Official Catholic Directory of the United States.

 We suggest that, when writing your application, you first download the fillable-form Word document on the website, enter your text into the Word document, and then copy and paste entries to the online application.
 This is a safeguard in case there is an error in the on-line submitting process.
-You will have all your information in a saved Word document as a backup and will not need to retype everything.
+You will then have all your information in a saved Word document as a backup and will not need to retype everything.

-Board decisions will be made in November, 2024.
-Decisions referring to each applicant will be sent prior to January 31, 2025.
+Board decisions will be made in November, 2026.
+Decisions referring to each applicant will be sent prior to January 31, 2027.
 Affirmative decisions will be accompanied by grant funds.

 Grants will be limited to $4,000 or less.
 Applicants are urged to specify the exact amount requested and to indicate the specific use of the funding.